thanathip41/tspace-mysql/README.md

 export default User
 ```
 ## Relationships
-Relationships are defined as methods on your Model classes
+Relationships are defined as methods on your Model classes.
-Let's examine a basic relations :
+Let's example a basic relationship:

 ## One To One
 A one-to-one relationship is used to define relationships where a single model is the parent to one child models